(816) 421-5200

 Your Federal criminal defense attorney should have to the ability to properly raise and use objections to assert and protect your rights, and maximize your chances of the best possible legal outcome.
 Failing to object to legal errors in the moment they occur will all but destroy any chances of a successful appeal later.
 Of the many possible objections, some common ones you will hear in courtrooms across the region include: “hearsay”, “lack of scientific foundation”, or “bolstering by prior consistent statements.”
 A good way to determine whether you are hiring the right attorney during the interview process is to ask the attorney to explain each of these to you.
 If the attorney is able to make you understand these legal concepts without much effort, then you know you are likely dealing with someone who is knowledgeable and at ease with the law.
 Conversely, if the attorney is impatient or terse or too technical in the explanation offered, it is a sign of things to come.
 It may be better to interview and hire another attorney instead.
 Of those examples given, here are brief explanations you need to know:

 • Hearsay These are statements uttered outside of the courtroom by “person A” when they are not on a witness stand, but repeated by in court by “person B” while they are on the witness stand.
 While there are exceptions, the law generally bars “hearsay” testimony.
-A case in point would be a bystander’s remark at an accident scene about who caused a crash, when later relayed to the jury by the responding police officer, is “hearsay.”
-Why? because the bystander is not the one testifying, and the statement wasn’t made in court when it was uttered.
+A case in point would be a bystander’s remark at an accident scene about who caused a crash, when later relayed to the jury by the responding police officer.
+This is “hearsay” because the bystander is not the one testifying, and the statement wasn’t made in court when it was uttered.

 A strong criminal defense depends on the written briefs and oral arguments